mikibakaiki/antaeus/README.md

 #### To immediately run the `scheduler_batch.py` script:

 This script accepts an extra, optional flag, `--persistent`, which basically will run the script until no more invoices are left to be paid.
-Running the script without the flag will just charge all `PENDING` invoices in bulk once.
+Running the script without the flag will just charge all `PENDING` invoices in bulk _once_.
-If you use the flag, the script will charge all `PENDING` invoices and keep trying to charge until all of them are paid.
+If you use the flag, the script will charge all `PENDING` invoices and keep trying to charge _until all of them_ are paid.

 To run it: